benbria/coffee-coverage/docs/cli.md

 Usage: `coffeeCoverage [options] src dest`

 `src` and `dest` are the source file or directory and destination file or directory, respectively.
-If `src` is a .coffee file, then coffeecoverage will instrument the file and write the result to `dest` (e.g. `coffeeCoverage a.coffee a.js`.)
-If `src` is a directory, then coffeecoverage will recursively walk through `src` finding .coffee files, and writing them into the `dest`, creating any subdirectories in `dest` as required.
+If `src` is a .coffee file, then coffee-coverage will instrument the file and write the result to `dest` (e.g. `coffeeCoverage a.coffee a.js`.)
+If `src` is a directory, then coffee-coverage will recursively walk through `src` finding .coffee files, and writing them into the `dest`, creating any subdirectories in `dest` as required.
 If `src` and `dest` are the same directory, then all the .coffee files in `src` will have .js files written alongside them.